barbraparrish120/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 By prioritizing your tasks this way, you can ensure that you complete the tasks that are most critical to your project or business.

 Next, use a scheduling tool or planner to plan out your day or week.
 Allocate time for each task, including breaks and time to focus.
 Having a plan will keep you organized and on track, so you don't waste time on unimportant tasks.
 You can also use this planning tool to track your progress and adjust your schedule as needed.

+# 2023-11-22
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with this:

+1. Break down large projects into smaller, manageable tasks.
+2. Use task management tools like Trello, Asana, or Todoist to keep track of your tasks and deadlines.
+3. Set priorities based on the impact each task will have on your project.
+Focus on tasks that are critical to the success of the project first.
+4. Allocate time in advance for each tasks to avoid last-minute stress and panic.
+5. Learn to say "no" to additional tasks if you already have a full plate.
+It'll help prevent burnout and keep your focus on current tasks .
+6. Stay organized by keeping your code, project files, notes, etc. in a logical and consistent structure.
+7. Document your process and code for future reference and to make it easier for others to understand and maintain your projects.
+8. Keep learning and staying up-to-date with new programming languages, tools, libraries, frameworks, best practices, et al. By doing so, you' ll be better equipped to handle the challenges that come your way.